kubeportal/kubeportal/README.md

   * Independent user administration is possible.
   * User administration does not mean to deal with YML files.

-## Who needs that?

-This project is intended to make the management of our own little cluster more comfortable.

-Serious environments already have their single sign-on frontends, and don't need that.

-The Kubeportal functionality can also be achieved with a cascade of OAuth2 proxies, an LDAP server + UI and some stunts the get the API server changes being done.

-## Are you re-inventing DEX?

-Dex comes without a front-end for users and user management.
-It is mainly an authentication protocol converter.

 ```
 +-------+
 |       +-------------------------------------------------------------------------------------+